 After experimenting with various techniques for several months, I finally developed my own methods.
 The goal was to preserve 100% of the line art from the comics, and clean everything up so that it looked like each page was scanned from a mint, right off the press comic.
 If I did my work well, the restoration would be nearly invisible.
 This was done over several years, on late nights and weekends.
 Sometime, I wouldn't work on the book for months, but steadily, year by year, it progressed.

 In 2007, I completed the first version of the book and made 20 copies through "Print on Demand" which I gave free of charge to friends and peers in the animation and comics industry.
-Terry Moore (Stranger in
+Terry Moore (Stranger in Paradise), to whom I gave a copy has told me that it is one of his most cherished book in his collection.

 That year, I also gave a copy to Michael Richardson (Publisher at Dark Horse), who told me he might be interested in publishing the book.
 He also mentioned that he knew Joe Simon and asked me for an additional copy of the book so that he could give him one.
 I told him I would be delighted as I had planned on sending Mr Simon a copy myself.
 A few weeks later, I was told that Joe Simon loved the book and was very excited about it.
 I had always thought of this as a small project that I would share with a few friends, so the thought of having it published for real was quite exciting.